jthegedus/awesome-firebase/README.md

 - 🔌 [BuckleScript Bindings for Firebase][web-14] - BuckleScript bindings for Firebase for use in ReasonML projects.
 - 💡 [Angular Firebase PWA][web-15] - Is an Angular PWA powered by Firebase.
 It can serve as a foundation to learn this stack and roll out more complex features.
 - 🔌 [FireSQL][web-16] - Query Firestore using SQL syntax.
 Issues the minimum amount of queries necessary in order to get the data that you request.
-- 🔌 [Firestorter][web-17] - Use Firestore in React with zero effort, using MobX 🤘 (also for react-native)
+- 🔌 [Firestorter][web-17] - Use Firestore in React with zero effort, using MobX (also for react-native).

 ## Mobile